You can’t talk about film without talking about Germany.

 This immensely popular film is about the big questions of life.
 It has deep philosophical implications and will probably alter the way you view mass phenomena forever.

-If you want to take the experience one step further, you can check out this great German language study guide.
 The film offers some complex discussions that may be harder to follow, but also slang and language spoken by young people.

 Learning this type of language is especially useful, and by now you probably realize that learning German isn’t just about cramming grammar, it’s about understanding the language as it’s actually used every day.